aditya-nadkarni/opentab/README.md

 1. To start cd into the app directory:
 `cd app`

-2. Then to make sure all dependencies are installed uun: `yarn install`
+2. Then to make sure all dependencies are installed run: `yarn install`

 ```bash
 # To get QR code